Is Sewer Line Replacement Covered By Homeowners Insurance?

 Some policies cover damaged sewer lines.
 The key word here is “damaged.”

-If it’s just clogged, it’s likely excluded, but if there’s actual damage to the line, there’s a chance your policy will cover it.
+it’s just clogged, it’s likely excluded, but if there’s actual damage

 It’s important to review your specific policy when determining if you have sewer line replacement insurance.